Divya4879/AI-Study-Guide/README.md

-# Gemini AI Learning Assistant
+# Gemini AI Based Study Helper

-This project is a web-based learning assistant that leverages the Gemini AI API to provide educational tools and resources.
-It includes features for generating explanations, quizzes, analyzing knowledge, and creating flowcharts.
+This project is a AI-based learning assistant that leverages the Gemini AI API to provide educational tools and resources.
+It includes features for generating explanations, quizzes, analyzing knowledge, and creating study plans.

 ## Features